-Trump’s Proposed Refugee Ban Has Ripple Effects Even Before It’s Issued
+Trump’s Refugee Ban Has Ripple Effects Even Before It’s Issued

 -

-Even before President Donald Trump formally issues an executive order to bar refugees and suspend some immigrant visas, the planned directive is already prompting panic in the U.S. immigrant community and leading State Department officials and contractors to weigh warning Arab students not to leave the country.
+Even before President Donald Trump formally issued an executive order Friday to bar refugees and suspend some immigrant visas, the directive was already prompting panic in the U.S. immigrant community and leading State Department officials and contractors to weigh warning Arab students not to leave the country.

-U.S. officials confirmed to Foreign Policy that since Trump’s inauguration they’ve started to see abrupt changes to current practices, and increased reports of foreign nationals from the Middle East being blocked from entering the United States, despite having valid visas.
+U.S. officials confirmed to Foreign Policy that since Trump’s inauguration, they’ve started seeing abrupt changes to current practices and increased reports of foreign nationals from the Middle East being blocked from entering the United States, despite having valid visas.

-One government official working on immigration issues, who spoke on condition of anonymity, said Friday there have been more complaints than usual this past week from Middle Easterners — many of them students — who have had their visas revoked, sometimes even after reaching U.S. soil.
+One government official working on immigration issues, who spoke on condition of anonymity, said Friday that there have been more complaints than usual this past week from Middle Easterners — many of them students — who have had their visas revoked, sometimes even after reaching U.S. soil.

-And on Wednesday, Trump officials told Department of Homeland Security staff that all trips to conduct in-person interviews of refugee applicants should be stopped, Foreign Policy has learned.
-That includes one on tap almost immediately to Turkey, which is holding more than 2.8 million Syrian refugees.
+And on Wednesday, Trump officials told Department of Homeland Security staff that all trips to conduct in-person interviews of refugee applicants should be stopped, FP has learned.
+That includes one on tap almost immediately to Turkey, which is hosting more than 2.8 million Syrian refugees.

-On Friday, the American Immigration Lawyers Association released a travel warning directing attorneys to consider advising clients who might be affected by Trump’s forthcoming executive order to refrain from traveling abroad or, if already outside the country, to return as quickly as possible.
+On Friday, the American Immigration Lawyers Association posted a travel warning directing attorneys to consider advising clients who might be affected by Trump’s forthcoming executive order to refrain from traveling abroad or, if already outside the country, to return as quickly as possible.

 “The [draft] order also does not define what it means to be ‘from’ a designated country,” the statement read.
 “Thus, in an abundance of caution, it may be best to interpret the term broadly to include passport holders, citizens, nationals, dual nationals, etc.”

+“We only want to admit those into our country who will support our country and love deeply our people,” Trump said in the signing ceremony at the Pentagon.
+“We will never forget the lessons of 9/11.”

+“‘Protection of the nation from foreign terrorist entry into the United States,'” he said, reading the title, “We all know what that means.”

-Trump’s executive order, which could be released as soon as Friday, is expected to suspend the U.S. refugee admissions program for at least four months, indefinitely freezing the entry of refugees from Syria and temporarily barring those from some other “terror prone” countries, according to a draft.
-It would also suspend “immigrant and nonimmigrant entry,” a category that includes those with student visas, from Syria, Iraq, Iran, Libya, Somalia, Sudan and Yemen.
+According to the draft, the order would also suspend “immigrant and non-immigrant entry,” a category that includes those with student visas, from Syria, Iraq, Iran, Libya, Somalia, Sudan, and Yemen.
 Their entry, the draft order says, would be “detrimental to the interests of the United States.”
 As written in the draft order, the ban may even be applicable to those who had merely visited those countries.

+“Trump has promised a Muslim ban and is by all accounts poised to sign an order targeting Muslims and preferring Christians,” said Omar Jadwat, the director of the American Civil Liberties Union’s Immigrants’ Rights Project.
+“It would not be surprising if the agencies he now controls were also taking other measures to translate the extreme bias that he has espoused into official action.”

-“If that is what we are going to start seeing, that is a huge cause for concern,” said Sherizaan Minwalla, a human rights lawyer at American University who has worked with Iraqi Yazidis.
-“We really just don’t know where it’s going to go….there is just a lot of panic.”
+Sherizaan Minwalla, a human rights lawyer at American University who has worked with Iraqi Yazidis, said there has been a lot of panic among lawyers and immigrants over the executive order draft.
+“If that is what we are going to start seeing, that is a huge cause for concern,” she said.

-Trump will sign executive orders Friday afternoon at the Defense Department after ceremonially swearing in Secretary of Defense James Mattis.
-DHS and White House officials did not return requests for comment as to whether the orders would include the expected freeze on refugees and immigrants from the Middle East and North Africa.

-During the presidential campaign, Trump called for a “total and complete shutdown of Muslims entering the United States” — whether as refugees or legal immigrants or visitors — until authorities “can figure out what’s going on.”
+During the presidential campaign, Trump called for a “total and complete shutdown of Muslims entering the United States” — whether as refugees or immigrants or visitors — until authorities “can figure out what’s going on.”
 But Trump later appeared to soften that stance, with his initial call for a Muslim ban morphing into something he calls “extreme vetting.”

-Yet the immediate effect of his immigration ban will be to end vetting altogether, at least for now.
-Homeland Security has stopped all in-person interviews with asylum seekers, an important part of the nearly two-year vetting process that potential refugees go through.
+Yet Homeland Security has stopped all in-person interviews with asylum-seekers, an important part of the vetting process that potential refugees go through that takes nearly two-years, on average.

-Two senior DHS officials told Foreign Policy that all trips related to refugee interviews have been scrapped; officially, DHS says they are just on hold.
+Two senior DHS officials told FP that all trips related to refugee interviews have been scrapped; officially, DHS says they are just on hold.

-“While U.S. Citizenship and Immigration Services has delayed a number of upcoming trips, those trips have not been officially canceled,” DHS spokeswoman Gillian Christensen said in a statement Thursday to Foreign Policy.
+“While U.S. Citizenship and Immigration Services has delayed a number of upcoming trips, those trips have not been officially canceled,” DHS spokeswoman Gillian Christensen said in a statement Thursday to FP.

 Most DHS and State Department interviews have taken place in Istanbul and Amman, Jordan, but in 2015 the State Department doubled the number of screening outposts available to refugees in the Middle East by opening new processing centers in Irbil, Iraq, and reopening in Lebanon.
 From fiscal 2011 to the end of 2015 alone, DHS had conducted more than 7,000 in-person interviews of Syrians.

-Note: This story was updated at 5:00 p.m.
-EST.